gnithin/flavors.macro/README.md

-Repo for building the import-flavor bable plugin.
+Repo for building the import-flavor babel plugin.